-UN Security Council votes for US-sponsored Gaza ceasefire resolution
+UN Security Council endorses US-sponsored Gaza ceasefire resolution

 Fourteen countries vote for the resolution, which welcomes a Gaza ceasefire proposal, as Russia abstains.

-The UN Security Council has approved a resolution endorsing a ceasefire plan aimed at ending the eight-month Israeli assault on Gaza.
+The UN Security Council has adopted a resolution endorsing a US-backed ceasefire proposal that aims to end Israel’s eight-month assault on Gaza.

 The vote on the US-sponsored resolution on Monday was 14-0, with Russia abstaining.